 Initially constructed for strategic purposes, Hohenzollern Bridge has evolved into a cultural landmark, famed for the thousands of ‘love locks’ that glimmer along its steel.
 Romance aside, the bridge offers postcard-worthy views of the Cologne Cathedral and the waterfront.

 Walking across here is a must-have Cologne experience.
+It’s a nice walk with a great vibe and views.
 And it’ll take you to your next stop!

 Stop 3: Cologne Triangle